robotis/rlfl/docs/index.rst

 pathfinding, projection, LOS and various helper functions.
 This is here to aid me in my hobby to create a python roguelike.
 The aim is to build on alot more AI and fun stuff.

-There are a number of examples in the examples directory.

 This is not a display library and contains no display functions.

 Here's an example, to give you an impression::